vania-bisbal/repo-website/docs/term2/DigitalPrototyping/mycelium.md

         * Camping gas

         === "Sterilization"
-        * Sterilise straw and 3D printed mold for 45 min in the pressure cooker
+        * Sterilise straw and 3D printed mold for 45 min in the pressure cooker.
-        * Desinfect your table and bowls with alcohol
+        * Disinfect your table and bowls with alcohol.
-        * Turn on camping gas for creating a sterilisation bubble
+        * Turn on camping gas to create a sterilization bubble.

 	=== "Mycelium mix procedure"
         * Add the Mycelium Kit to the bowl